CLI

 --token <token>Depot API token

-depot ci migrate --yes \
+depot ci migrate secrets-and-vars

 depot ci run